MMT founders Warren Mosler and Randall Wray like to claim that ‘monetary policy has it backwards’, see these 1,5 min video quotes:

 Saggpl/ex ante > Iaggpl/ex ante

-All of these expressions are synonymous: different ways of describing the same constellation of incongruent aggregate plans re: buying&selling nonfinancial assets & services.
+All of these expressions are synonymous: different ways of describing the same constellation of incongruent aggregate plans re: buying&selling nonfinancial assets & services (i.e., aggregate demand & supply).

-What does that mean for the outcomes of such incongruent, not fully achievable plans?
+What can we say about what the outcomes of such incongruent, not fully achievable plans will be?

 If aggregate plans to increase net financial assets are > 0, this will mean ex post some plans must fail as ex post, the change in net financial assets of any closed economy always equals zero, by definition (by accounting identity).
-If aggregate planned sales are > aggregate planned purchases, either some planned sales will not have been realized ex post, or aggregate planned purchases will ex post be greater than was planned ex ante.
+If aggregate planned sales are > aggregate planned purchases, either some planned sales will not have been realized ex post so that ex post (t2) achived sales < sales that were planned in (t1) for the period (t1 … t2).
+Or aggregate planned purchases will ex post (t2) be greater than was planned ex ante (t1) for the period (t1 … t2).

 That crucial (and fairly trivial) relevance of the ex post macro accounting identities of the sectoral accounting framework is – as far as I‘m aware, and correct me if I m wrong – not yet explicitly and precisely described or used this way in MMT discourse.
 It was, however, a standard insight in any german national accounting textbook of the 1960s, such as Alfred Stobbe‘s ‚Volkswirtschaftliches Rechnungswesen‘ (1966, p.
-130ff).
-But as a reaction to 1970s stagflation, economics turned away from accounting based macro models, throwing the baby out with the bath water instead of improving them so they could accomodate stagflation.
+130ff)!
+But as a reaction to 1970s stagflation, economics turned away from the accounting based macro models that had been developed following the great depression of the 1930s (with notable contributions by Wassily Leontief, James Tobin, Lawrence Klein and others), throwing the baby out with the bath water instead of improving them so they could accomodate stagflation.
 This is a crucial failure of the keynesian & post keynesian tradition to this day in our opinion, and one that Stützel remedied in a quite simple and trivial, but as yet largely unrecognized way (see below).

-To explore some consequences, let‘s first use the standard implicit Keynesian presupposition of ubiquitous buyers’ market tensions (where buyers – the ‚demand side‘ – have power over sellers – the ‚supply side‘), as that will be an uncontroversial assumption for people considering themselves Keynesians.
-New for Keynesians will only be Stützel’s insight that this is an unexplained general assumption generalized mostly from the great depression period, and, although in fact a (very frequent) special case, not a ‚natural fact‘ and ‚general‘ case, and therefore requires an explanation based on a careful collection of historical counterexamples (which I will only cover shortly in this short sketch).
+To explore some consequences, let‘s first use the standard implicit Keynesian presupposition of ubiquitous buyers’ market tensions (where buyers – the ‚demand side‘ – have power over sellers – the ‚supply side‘), as that will be an uncontroversial assumption for people considering themselves Keynesians: the ‘demand-led’ economy, where changes in aggregate demand determine changes in output and employment.
+New for Keynesians will only be Stützel’s insight that this is an unexplained general assumption generalized mostly from the great depression period where this was indeed the case in an extreme way, and, although in fact a (very frequent) special case, not a ‚natural fact‘ and ‚general‘ case, and therefore requires an explanation based on a careful collection of historical counterexamples (which I will only cover shortly in this short sketch).

 Total planned sales are equal to total quantity of real assets to be sold, multiplied by price.
 So either, not all real assets that were planned to be sold ex post could be sold: some firms, at the end of the period, still have some products left in their stock which they originally had planned to sell.
 Or, the other possibility: all real assets were actually sold as planned – but some of them could only be sold at a price lower than the price that was planned ex ante.

-In that latter case, the price level will have dropped as a result of the raised interest rate, not risen.
+In that latter case, the price level will most likely have dropped (‘deflation’, as during the 1930s great depression) as a result of the raised interest rate, not risen.

 From Stützel’s point of view, it is this strategy that leads to a change in total expenditures/period, not some ‘mechanics of ‘money’ creation’ or a mistakenly supposed accounting identity of aggregate supply and aggregate demand.